msillano/tuyaDAEMON/tuyaDAEMON/README.md

 2. The best way is to get the last version for single modules, starting from  [tuyaDAEMON.CORE-install-2.2.2.zip](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON).
 3. See the info of the ´global CORE config´ node, it contains all the updated configuration instructions (select the node the click the `[i]` button).
+4. Using 'full' files is faster than installing individual modules, but the configuration must always be done module by module.
+Advisable in case of updates, the first time is better one module at a time.

 ### module installation (addons) ###